Week 5: Exercises#

 In this question, we will illustrate the error that we incur if we use the approximating second-degree polynomial instead of the exact value.

-Determine, using the result from question a, the length of the diagonal in a rectangle with side lengths 2.9 and 4.2 (feel free to use SymPy for the calculation).
+Determine, using the result from the previous question the length of the diagonal in a rectangle with side lengths 2.9 and 4.2.

 Hint